justincfeng/justincfeng/README.md

 - Hi, I’m @justincfeng
-- I’m interested in general relativity and spaceflight.
+- I’m interested in general relativity and gravitation.
-- I'm currently learning about SciML.
-- I’m looking to collaborate on topics related to general relativity, relativistic positioning, modified gravity, and SciML in gravitation.
+- I’m looking to collaborate on topics related to general relativity, relativistic positioning, modified gravity, and applications of Scientific Machine Learning techniques to gravitation.
 - You may contact me at justin.feng@tecnico.ulisboa.pt

 <!---